 For those who have attended our Introduction to Te Reo course.
 Continue learning Te Reo and Te Ao Māori.
 Please contact the office if you are new to our programme.
-It is essential that students attend at least 80% of classes.
+To claim a fee subsidy, you should attend at least 80% of classes.
 Full courses with waiting lists may no longer be visible on the website.
 With the current covid climate, all face-to-face courses will move to zoom in lockdown situations.

 For those who have completed Te Reo Māori Introduction (Level 1) with Selwyn Community Education with strong attendance.
 If you are not confident progressing, you may wish to repeat Te Reo Introduction.
-If you have not attended a beginners course at Selwyn Community Education, please contact the office to arrange an interview with our Te Reo teacher so we can assess the best course for you to attend.
+If you have not attended a beginners course at Selwyn Community Education, please contact the office so we can assess the best course for you to attend.

 By the end of the course, you’ll be able to: